jchook/peft-issue-2171/README.md

 # peft-issue-2171

-See issue [#2171](huggingface/peft issue #2171 - non-deterministic, erratic results from loading LoRA adapters) for more info.
+See issue [huggingface/peft#2171](https://github.com/huggingface/peft/issues/2171) for more info.

 To replicate the bug, run the following (e.g. in a venv):